Aligned To The Core Curriculum

 All of our work is aligned to the core math curriculum.
 When ever you see the apple icon below:

 you will be told the standard that the worksheets on that page are aligned to.
 We thought this just made sense.
 Our grade level listings are entirely based on the same standards.
 This should make life a great deal easier for teachers who are working to align to the core standards.
 We label the standards in the following fashion:

 Note: That topic area is often referred to as domain in the core curriculum.

 Help For Parents

 Parents may have some difficulty in understanding the use of the core skills on our site.
 It's actually pretty easy to understand.
 The common core math standards are an effort of a number of states to develop somewhat of a universal curriculum for math and Language Arts.
 Almost all the States are now using this curriculum as their main source.
 The federal government has been applying pressure to States to give them an incentive to join in.
 Eventually, they will all join.

 This is a very good thing for your children.
 It doesn't matter if you move from New York to Florida, your child's transition will be fluid.
-Students they are learning the same things in the same grade levels across the entire country.
+Students will be learning the same things at the same grade level across the entire country.
 The Core Standards also ensure that our college students have the same skills when they reach college.